GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-5_Skeleton Realistic/README.md

 This is a "work in progress", there is no guarantee the entirety of the entire collection of games will ever be modernized any time soon.
 There is also no guarantee the source files will work for you.

 If you find better ways to rework the code don't hesitate to let me know.

-### Musings on Windows© Games

-To be honest the game engine created is hard to convert to modern C++ practices.
-More and more it is looking like the game engine needs to be rewritten from top to bottom from scratch.

-### Musing on the Windows© API

-I tried to convert the #define macros to modern C++ constexpr/const values, but the Win API refused to work that way.
-Not.
-Cool.